-The undersigned understands that, if the Underwriting Agreement is not executed by [], 2017, or if the Underwriting Agreement (other than the provisions thereof which survive termination) shall terminate or be terminated prior to payment for and delivery of the Shares to be sold thereunder, then this lock-up agreement shall be void and of no further force or effect.
+The undersigned understands that, if the Underwriting Agreement is not executed by [ ], 2017, or if the Underwriting Agreement (other than the provisions thereof which survive termination) shall terminate or be terminated prior to payment for and delivery of the Shares to be sold thereunder, then this lock-up agreement shall be void and of no further force or effect.

-Whether or not the Public Offering actually occurs depends on a number of factors, including Underwriting Agreement, the terms of which are subject to negotiation between the Company and the Underwriting Agreement, the terms of which are subject to negotiation between the Company and the Underwriting Agreement, the terms of which are subject to negotiation between the Company and the Underwriting Agreement, the terms of which are subject to negotiation between the Company and the Underwriting Agreement.
+Whether or not the Public Offering actually occurs depends on a number of fac Underwriting Agreement, the terms of which are subject to negotiation between the Com tors, including market conditions.
+Any Public Offering will only be made pursuant to an apany and the Underwriter.

 Very truly yours,

 (Name - Please Print)

+(Name - Flease Flint)

 (Signature)

 (Name of Signatory, in the case of entities - Please Print)

 (Title of Signatory, in the case of entities - Please Print)

 Address:

 Ex.
-A-3
+A A-3